openstack-archive/networking-fujitsu/README.rst

 ``physical_networks``
-  List of <physical_network>:<vfab_id> tuples specifying physical network names and corresponding vfab IDs.
+  List of <physical_network>:<vfab_id> tuples specifying physical network names and corresponding VFAB IDs.
 All possible physical network names must be specified in this parameter.
 If a physical network name not specified in this parameter is used, a runtime exception will be raised.
-It is valid to use same vfab ID for different physical networks as long as VLAN IDs are exclusive.
+It is valid to use same VFAB ID for different physical networks as long as VLAN IDs are exclusive.
-  Please note that vfabs must be created and configured in C-Fabric beforehand.
+  Please note that VFABs must be created and configured in C-Fabric beforehand.

   Example::